It was pleasant to wake up in Florence, to open the eyes upon a bright bare room, with

 The former was meant to protect Florence from external enemies, while the latter had clearly the purpose to protect the grand dukes from their own subjects.

 Both fortresses retained their military use for centuries: only in the 1960s did the Italian Army agree to withdraw from Fortezza da Alto and return it to the City of Florence.
 Because of its striking views over the monuments of Florence, the municipal administration felt it was a most appropriate location for open air exhibitions.
 The 1972 Henry Moore Exhibition showed that the site had a vocation for hosting modern art exhibitions.
-The image above was taken in 2003 during the Belvedere dell'Arte - Horizons contemporary art exhibition.
+The image above was taken in 2003 during the Belvedere dell'Arte - Horizons, a contemporary art exhibition.

 Fortezza da Alto was designed by Bernardo Buontalenti, an architect who was also an expert